Virtual planar braid groups and permutations: Presentation of

 \begin{proof} That $KT_n$ is a right-angled Coxeter group of rank $n(n-1)$ follows from Theorem \ref{Ktn-right-angled-Coxeter}.
 Irreducibility follows from the corresponding Coxeter graph of $KT_n$.
 By Bourbaki \cite[p.137]{Bourbaki}, the center of an infinite irreducible Coxeter group is trivial. \end{proof}

+Recall that, if $(W, S)$ is a Coxeter system and $X$ a subset of $S$, then the subgroup of $W$ generated by $X$ is called a standard parabolic subgroup of $W$, and is denoted by $W[X]$.
 It is well-known that the Artin braid group $B_n$ embeds inside the virtual braid group $VB_n$ \cite{MR1410467, Gaudreau2020, Kamada, MR1997331}.
 As another consequence of Theorem \ref{Ktn-right-angled-Coxeter}, we obtain a similar result for twin and virtual twin groups.

 \begin{corollary} $T_n$ is a subgroup of $VT_n$ for each $n \ge 2$. \end{corollary}

 \begin{proof} The standard parabolic subgroup of $KT_n$ generated by is precisely the twin group $T_n$.
 Hence, $T_n$ sits inside $KT_n$, and consequently inside $VT_n$. \end{proof}